Pylons/pyramid_mako/docs/index.rst

 The value supplied here tells Mako where to store compiled Mako templates.
 If omitted, compiled templates will be stored in memory.
 This value should be an absolute path, for example: ``%(here)s/data/templates`` would use a directory called ``data/templates`` in the same parent directory as the INI file.
+The folder can also be an asset specification, defining a directory relative to the package.

 +-----------------------------+
 | Config File Setting Name    |